Apple008811/n8n-ai-agent-job-search/README.md

 #### 5. **Gmail (Get) Node**
 **Purpose**: Get full content of each email
-**Cursor Prompt**:
-> "Configure Gmail node to get full message content using the message ID from the loop, retrieving complete HTML for job parsing"

 **Setup Steps**:
 - Add "Gmail" node inside loop